aqwledu/aqwledu/README.md

 ### Hi there 👋
+The teacher of The University of Science and Technology of China.
 <!--
 **aqwledu/aqwledu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.